OpenHEC/SNN-simulator-on-PYNQcluster/NEST_PYNQ_Jupyter/readme.md

 ![image](https://github.com/OpenHEC/SNN-simulator-on-PYNQcluster/blob/master/NEST_PYNQ_Jupyter/image/11.png)

 * ll_** error occurs and changes ll_** to hl_** in pynn's error file path.
-PyNN may have some errors, which can be found by going to the NEST website and retrieving the error information.
+PyNN may have some errors, which can be found by going to the NEST official website and retrieving the error information.

 Run the dump-c1-spikes_validation.ipynb using a similar operation.
 Finally, the following two files are generated